Skip to Content

 1. Visit the Colosseum and Roman Forum

 No sports trip to Rome is complete without visiting the Colosseum.
-You’ll take a journey back in time to the heart of ancient Roman Civilization.
+You’ll take a journey back in time to the heart of ancient Roman civilisation.
 Rome has always been a venue for big sports matches – the Colosseum held up to 80,000 spectators for its gladiator battles!

 Around the corner lies the Roman Forum, a huge archaeological site which was the main heart of ancient Rome.
 With one entrance ticket you can visit both sites.